 • Science: Fully online, this program allows students to complete science labs in their own homes through home lab kits and virtual labs; students can combine unique major and minor programs.

-• Architecture: Offered in partnership with the Royal Architectural Institute of Canada, this program features six areas of study and a focus on sustainability.
+• Architecture: Offered in partnership with the Royal Architectural Institute of Canada, this program features six areas of study and a focus on environmental and community sustainability.